 One of South Africa's most famous actors talks with Paul Thusi in 1994.

-John Kani is a renowned South African actor, director and playwright. he is also currently the chairperson of the Sourth African Council of the Arts.
+John Kani is a renowned South African actor, director and playwright.
+He is also currently the chairperson of the South African Council of the Arts.
 He is most famous for his work at the Market Theatre in Johannesburg.
-From the tribe of the Xhosian in the Cape Province, John Kani—or Bhuti, as Paul Thusi says we must call him—was born in 1943 in Port Elizabeth.
-Paul spoke with John Kani in 1994, while performing in Athol Fugard’s Playland in Sydney.
+From the tribe of the Xhosian in the Cape Province, John Kani – or Bhuti, as Paul Thusi says we must call him – was born in 1943 in Port Elizabeth.
+Paul spoke with John Kani while he was in Sydney performing in Athol Fugard’s Playland.

-Their conversation is an interesting look at two men who share a motherland and a struggle that is at the heart of Afrikan Connexions. .
-Yes, they laugh and share jokes, but Thusi’s questions do not invite simple answers, especially when it comes to the role of Athol Fugard—a white man—in South African theatre and the matter of “forgiveness” for the ills of apartheid.
+Their conversation is an interesting insight into two men who share a motherland and a struggle that is at the heart of Afrikan Connexions.
+Yes, they laugh and share jokes, but Thusi’s questions do not invite simple answers, especially when it comes to the role of Athol Fugard – a white man – in South African theatre and the matter of 'forgiveness' for the ills of apartheid.

-During the interview, Kani talks a lot about the problems South Africans faced when it came to their dreams whether they were inside the country on in exile.
+During the interview, Kani talks a lot about the problems South Africans faced when it came to their dreams, whether they were inside the country or in exile.
 After playing a track by Miriam Makeba, Kani explains that the song reflects the hopes of a South African in exile and their constant longing to return home:

-The stories of his own dreams as a child, to become a lawyer are underpinned by the same problems almost every Black child growing up in a White world faces.
+The stories of his own dreams as a child, to become a lawyer, are underpinned by the same problems almost every Black child growing up in a white world faces.
 Again and again, the greatest Black minds tell the story of the moment they were told they could not become a lawyer, a doctor, a President because they were Black.
-He explains,

 It was this limited circumstance that led Kani to acting.
 After his brother was arrested and sentenced to five years on Robben Island for being a member of the ANC at his university, Kani was forced to work rather than become a lawyer.
 Eventually, he joined a group of actors called the Serpent Players, and later went on to be the Director of Arts at the Market Theatre, winning several international awards for his work.